 There are more than 25 recognized student groups in the College of Engineering, including those associated with both interdisciplinary and discipline-specific professional organizations, honor societies, clubs, and competition teams.

 Through study abroad, our engineering students can pursue their academic interests, experience life in a different culture, and gain the international skills future employers seek.
 The six institutions we have strong engineering education partnerships with are Glasgow, Limerick, Manchester, and Swansea in the UK, Adelaide in Australia, and Hong Kong University of Science and Technology.

 The College of Engineering has 113 faculty members, most of whom have received prestigious awards, honors, and grants from the nation’s most respected government agencies and professional societies.
 The college has six endowed professorships in the areas of electrical and computer engineering, entrepreneurship and innovation, measurement science, professional development, renewable energy, and materials science.
 Since 2014, 50 percent of our faculty hires have been female and there are currently ten faculty searches in progress.
 Teaching and research focus areas include biomedicine, sustainable energy, cyber security, mechatronics, and biomechanics - which all have strong, positive societal benefits that appeal to a new generation of engineers.

-Extramural research at the college has reached $24.5 million in expenditures in a total budget of $48.4 million.
-We operate several national research centers, including the $7.5-million Northeast Climate Science Center, funded by the U.S. Department of the Interior.
+Extramural research at the college has reached $24.5 million in expenditures, and the total budget of the college is $47.5 million.
+We operate 14 national research centers, including the $7.5-million Northeast Climate Science Center, funded by the U.S. Department of the Interior.